Elk Horn, Iowa: Education

 Students from the area attend Exira–Elk Horn–Kimballton Community School District, which has a campus located in Elk Horn.
 The former Elk Horn–Kimballton Community School District consolidated effective July 1, 2014.

 The school mascots used to be the "Danes" and "Lady Danes," which represents Elk Horn's Danish ancestry and tradition.

 As of 2010, all sports were combined with the Exira "Vikings" and "Vikettes" from Exira, Iowa to create the Exira-EH-K Spartans; mascot colors now are maroon and black for both schools, the original colors for EH-K were orange and black.
 And starting in the new school year of 2011, the schools combined completely.
 As of 2024, the high school and junior high are in Elk Horn, and the elementary being in Exira.

 Elk Horn was also the site of the Elk Horn Højskole.
 This school, founded in 1878 by Danish immigrant Kristian Ostergaard, was the first Danish folk school in America.
 It served as a magnet for Danish immigrants, drawing them to Elk Horn in great numbers.
 In 1894, Pastor Kristian Anker, then owner and principal of the Elk Horn Højskole, sold it to the newly formed Danish Lutheran Church in North America for use as a seminary and college.
 In 1896, the seminary was relocated and consolidated with Trinity Seminary at Dana College in Blair, Nebraska.

+Culture

+Danish cuisine is made in Elk Horn, and the community has businesses selling Danish bakery goods.